TRAVEL NORTH - 38: GUISBOROUGH RAILWAY CIRCULAR 1: Why Were They Built, And Who Built Them?

 The CR finally got its Act for Guisborough to the Tees on July 22nd, 1861, by when it was well nigh close to completion and opened to mineral traffic on November 23rd, 1861.
 The CR crossed over the M&GR about 200 yards outside Guisborough Station.
 The M&GR were against the bridge over their line but were browbeaten by local magistrates who sanctioned completion.
 Whilst under construction there were dark rumours about it being blown up by someone linked to the M&GR when traffic began to cross.
 Not long afterward on November 23rd, 1861 a spur was opened from the M&GR to link up with the CR to the south of the bridge.

-Not exactly the 'Daddy' of railways, the Stockton & Darlington Railway (S&DR) was the first public railway, a mineral route operated with passenger and goods services for the movement of 'wagon-loads', i.e., obliged to carry goods from A-B for a specific rate.
+Not exactly the 'Daddy' of railways, several mines and industrial concerns around the country already had branches for their exclusive use to move raw materials and finished products.
+No, the Stockton & Darlington Railway (S&DR) was the first public railway, a mineral route operated with passenger and goods services for the movement of 'wagon-loads', i.e., obliged to carry goods, and soon after that passengers, from A-B for a specific rate or fare.

 The S&DR expanded beyond its original Shildon-Darlington-Stockton route, south of the Tees and east to Redcar then beyond to Saltburn, or south to Nunthorpe and east to Hutton Gate.
 Guisborough was added later.
 Follow the story in this book, see how the railways developed on both banks of the Tees

 You'd be forgiven for asking, 'Was there really a railway network here?'
 Stripped of many features and routes, you need to dig in the undergrowth in some places to find signs.
 In other places there are signs or features that look divorced from the surrounding landscape.
 Less than half the original network of competing lines is still in use now.

 Cleveland Railway Extension